 Zucchini is another prolific plant you can grow in containers.
 These viny veggies need to be trained up a trellis and can take a little more work to tame when grown in a pot, but they will reward you with plenty of squash over the summer.
 They like full sun and consistent watering.

 Cucumbers are similar to zucchini in care and structure.
 There are a variety of sizes and types to choose from, but those with smaller fruit are easiest to tame to a container.
-Provide plenty of water and full sun.
+Provide plenty of water and full sun and follow these tips for growing them in pots.

 Their smaller structure and frequent use in the kitchen make herbs a no brainer to grow close at hand.
 Exact care varies depending on the type you choose, but most can be grown throughout the spring and summer.